play-with-docker/play-with-docker.github.io/_posts/2017-01-27-docker-images.markdown

 This example shows that we can create a container, add all the libraries and binaries in it and then commit this one in order to create an image.
 We can then use that image as we would do for any other images.
 This approach is not the recommended one as it is not very portable.

-In the following we will see how image are usually created, using a Dockerfile, which is a text file that contains all the instructions to build an image.
+In the following we will see how images are usually created, using a Dockerfile, which is a text file that contains all the instructions to build an image.

 ## Image creation using a Dockerfile

-We will use a simple example in this section and build an hello world application in Node.js.
+We will use a simple example in this section and build a hello world application in Node.js.
 We will start by creating a file in which we retrieve the hostname and display it.

 Copy the following content into index.js file.